Saturday, May 12, 2012

 Move my right hand from the base of the seat belt and grab the steering wheel.

-1 houses
+1 house

 The light is very bright.
-It illuminates the whole area and I see 3 potential suspects.
+It illuminates the whole area, and I see 3 potential suspects.

 "GET ON THE GROUND!"
 I shout with authority.